Azure-Samples/Machine-Learning-Operationalization/documentation/aml-cli-reference.md

     show           : Show an MLC resource; If resource_group or cluster_name are not provided, shows the active MLC env.

-**Environment Setup**
+**Set up the Deployment Environment**

+Set up a local or cluster environment for deployment.

-*az ml env setup [-c][-m][--name or -n][--service-principal-app-id or -a][--service-principal-password -p][--status -s]
+*az ml env setup [-c][-l] --name[your-cluster-name]*

-Initializes your Azure machine learning environment with a storage account, ACR registry, and ACS cluster.
-By default, the environment is initialized for local deployments only (no ACS).
-If you need to scale service, you can specify -c flag to create a Kubernetes cluster.
+Initializes your Azure machine learning environment with a storage account, ACR registry, App Insights service, and an ACS cluster.
+By default, the environment is initialized for local deployments only (no ACS) if no flag is specified.
+If you need to scale service, you can specify -c flag to create a ACS cluster.

 You are prompted for the following information during the setup:

 * A name for your environment.
 Environment names must be between 3 and 20 characters in length and can only consist of numbers and lowercase letters.
 * The subscription in which to create Azure resources.
+You need to have owner access to this subscription.

 | --cluster -c | Sets up a new ACS cluster and deploy Kubernetes for orchestration. |
 | --mesos -m  | Sets up a new ACS cluster and deploy mesos for orchestration. |